wentzeld/documentation/docs/Using Any API/multi-variable-responses.md

    - The Chainlink Token address for _Kovan_ by calling the [`setChainlinkToken`](/docs/chainlink-framework/#setchainlinktoken) function.
    - The Oracle contract address for _Kovan_ by calling the [`setChainlinkOracle`](/docs/chainlink-framework/#setchainlinkoracle) function.
    - The `jobId`: A specific job for the oracle node to run.
-In this case, you must call a job which is specifically configured to return _ETH_ price against _BTC_, _USD_ and _EUR_.
+In this case, you must call a job that is specifically configured to return _ETH_ price against _BTC_, _USD_ and _EUR_.
 You can find the job spec for the Chainlink node in this example [here](/docs/example-job-spec-multi-word/).

 1. Fund your contract with 0.1 LINK.
 To learn how to send LINK to contracts, read the [Fund Your Contracts](/docs/fund-your-contract/) page.